-13 places kids can learn to fish on LI
+14 places kids can learn to fish on LI

 JAMES JOSEPH FISHING, 84 N. New York Ave., Huntington, jamesjosephfishing.com, 631-651-8235.
 Hours: 4:30-8:30 p.m. daily.
 Fluke fishing, half-day (4-hour) trips, call or check website for schedule.
 Bluefish and striped bass fishing.
 Cost $45 adults, $43 seniors, $30 ages 12 and younger.
 Free parking.

 PATCHOGUE, MASCOT DOCK, South Ocean Avenue, Patchogue.
 This dock is available for everyone to fish for snappers and bluefish.
 Hours: Parking lot by dock is open to everyone for no charge until 6 p.m.
-From 6-11 p.m., only village residents can park in this lot.
+From 6-11 p.m., only village residents can park in this lot, nonresidents cannot park there after 6 p.m. but are permitted to walk in.

 THE VIKING FLEET, Montauk Harbor, 631-668-5700; vikingfleet.com Cost $50, $30 ages 5-12, free 4 and younger; rods, tackle and bait provided.
 Reservations recommended.
 Hours: 8 a.m.-noon or 1-5 p.m. daily.
 This boat fishes for fluke in the ocean waters around Montauk.
 Food and beverages available, coolers allowed.
+See website for full fishing schedule.

 FRESHWATER